Wealth infrastructure for autonomous agents · Powered by Uniswap

 • Streaming: real-time price feeds, mempool monitoring

-• Wallet-agnostic: EOA, ERC-4337, Safe multisig, Privy, CDP
+• Wallet-agnostic: EOA, ERC-4337, Safe, Privy, CDP

 • x402 outbound: pay-per-use external data, no API key onboarding